Tolt Hill in Tolt MacDonald Park by Ames Lake via Carnation / 托爾特山丘

 En Route to Tolt Hill East Peak

 We crossed the suspension bridge over the flat area and passed several yurts.
-Then for the next half mile, we followed the steep trail up 500′ to the top of the plateau.
-We reached the east peak after passing two trail forks.
+Then, for the next half mile, we followed the steep trail up 500′ to the top of the plateau.
+We reached the east peak shortly after passing two trail forks.

-Since Google images showed nothing much by the main summit, we took our photo break here.
-It was still misty after sunrise but warmed up rather quickly.
+Since satellite images showed little views from the main summit, we took our photo break here.
+It was still misty after sunrise but warmed up quickly.
 Afterward, we walked down North Road, followed by West Road.

 Tour de Stump Trail to Tolt Hill's main summit